kubernetes-sigs/kueue/docs/setup/install.md

 Make sure the following conditions are met:

 - A Kubernetes cluster with version 1.21 or newer is running.
 Learn how to [install the Kubernetes tools](https://kubernetes.io/docs/tasks/tools/).
-- The SuspendJob [feature gate](https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/) is enabled.
+- The `SuspendJob` [feature gate][feature_gate] is enabled.
 In Kubernetes 1.22 or newer, the feature gate is enabled by default.
+- (Optional) The `JobMutableNodeSchedulingDirectives` [feature gate][feature_gate] (available in Kubernetes 1.22 or newer) is enabled.
+  In Kubernetes 1.23 or newer, the feature gate is enabled by default.
 - The kubectl command-line tool has communication with your cluster.

 Kueue publishes [metrics](/docs/reference/metrics) to monitor its operators.